sf-railsbridge-study-group-2014/airbnb-for-pets/airbnb-for-pets/README.md

 * Guest user may see a pet detail with the name and description
 * Registered user may request to visit a pet
 * Registered user may see all of their sent visit requests
+* Pet owner may see a list of pending visit requests

 ### Release I